Thinking Fast and Slow in AI: AI Thinking, Fast and Slow

 \subsection{Divergence Resolution and Ethical Reasoning}

 As noted above, the notion of divergence is important for the governance framework.
 But it is also fundamentally tied to system 2 capabilities.
 When there are two or more diverging policies or heuristics offered up by system 1, and it is important to solve the problem correctly, one needs to carefully explore the main pros and cons, as well as the possible consequences of our actions, before deciding on the policy to adopt, or we need to define a new policy.
 This careful reasoning, based on inference and counter-factuals, seems to be a system 2 capability, supported by system 1's heuristics to reduce the search space.

-Preliminary work has investigated how to incorporate possibly divergent value functions, say the tension between immediate reward and long term constraints imposed by behavioral norms in a variety of reinforcement learning settings \cite{balakrishnan2018incorporating,BaBoMaRo18,DBLP:journals/ibmrd/BalakrishnanBMR19} and probabilistic planning \cite{NBMC19+,DBLP:journals/ibmrd/NoothigattuBMCM19}.
+We have investigated how to incorporate possibly divergent value functions, say the tension between immediate reward and long term constraints imposed by behavioral norms in a variety of reinforcement learning settings \cite{balakrishnan2018incorporating,BaBoMaRo18,DBLP:journals/ibmrd/BalakrishnanBMR19} and probabilistic planning \cite{NBMC19+,DBLP:journals/ibmrd/NoothigattuBMCM19}.

-\begin{question} How can we leverage a model based on system 1 and system 2 capabilities in AI to understand and reason in complex environments when we may have competing priorities?
+\begin{question} How can we leverage a model based on system 1 and system 2 in AI to understand and reason in complex environments when we have competing priorities?
 Which part of the AI system recognizes the divergence and, supported by the introspection, identifies the best solving procedure?
-How to provide the capability to build new solving procedures if the evaluation of the existing ones shows that they are not able to solve the given problem? \end{question}
+What should be done existing solvers are not able to solve a given problem? \end{question}

-Complex constraints and competing objectives generate dilemma that humans confront every day \cite{RoMa19a}.
+Complex constraints and competing objectives generate dilemmas that humans confront every day \cite{RoMa19a}.
 A typical example is when we need to make a decision that has some ethical component, such as deciding if a certain action is morally acceptable or not.
 Usually we simulate various approaches to the given question, based for example on deontology or consequentialism \cite{kagan2018normative}, and then we make our moral decision.
-Preliminary work along these lines attempts to understand how humans switch between these different approaches in judging the morality of an action \cite{rossi2019preferences,Awad:BreakRules}, how divergence can be defined in an ethical context \cite{loreggia2018}, and how to use such notion of divergence to define methodologies for ethical reasoning in AI \cite{LoMaRoVe18,LoMaRoVe18a,loreggia2019cpm}.
+Preliminary work along these lines attempts to understand how humans switch between these different approaches in judging the morality of an action \cite{rossi2019preferences,Awad:BreakRules}, how divergence can be defined in an ethical context \cite{loreggia2018}, and how to define methodologies for ethical reasoning in AI \cite{LoMaRoVe18,LoMaRoVe18a,loreggia2019cpm}.